MaargX UPSC by SAARTHI IAS

 • Role of civil services in a democracy.

-• Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment.
-Inclusive growth and issues arising from it.
+• Indian Economy and issues relating to planning, mobilization of resources, growth, development.

-• Conservation, environmental pollution and degradation, environmental impact assessment Disaster and disaster management.
+• Conservation, environmental pollution and degradation, impact assessment; Disaster management.

 • Linkages between development and spread of extremism.

-This paper will include questions to test the candidates’ attitude and approach to issues relating to integrity, probity in public life and his problem solving approach to various issues and conflicts faced by him in dealing with society.
-Questions may utilize the case study approach to determine these aspects.
+This paper will include questions to test the candidates’ attitude and approach to issues relating to integrity, probity in public life and his problem solving approach to various issues.
+Case studies may be utilized.

-• Human Values – lessons from the lives and teachings of great leaders, reformers and administrators; role of family, society and educational institutions in inculcating values.
+• Human Values – lessons from lives of great leaders; role of family and society.

-• Attitude: content, structure, function; its influence and relation with thought and behavior; moral and political attitudes; social influence and persuasion.
+• Attitude: content, structure, function; its influence on thought and behavior.

-• Probity in Governance: Concept of public service; Philosophical basis of governance and probity;
+• Probity in Governance: Concept of public service; Right to Information; Codes of Ethics.